STANDARD ADMISSION FOR THE PRE-LICENSURE BSN

 The application includes several components including essay questions and an activities/experiences list.

 The essay questions are an important part of your application and are considered by the admission committee to have equal weight to your academic record.
 We recommend you prepare responses in a separate document (using Microsoft Word or a similar program) and paste them into the text boxes below.
 Preparing your response in a separate document will allow you to check your spelling and save your responses should you want to refer to them at a later date.
 Each essay question has a 1,500-character limit.
+A space is considered a character.

 Students also have the opportunity to submit an Activities/Experiences list and can list up to three activities they have been involved in within the past 5 years that they would like to share with the faculty.